SalesTim/tech-hub/src/app/api/reference/Apis/JobsApi.md

 # **getJob**
 > Job getJob(id)

-Get information about a job
+Get information about a job (🔐 Authenticated users and apps)

     Get detailed information about a job, including its status, progress, logs...